pha3z/CSharp_ElegantErrors/README.md

 r.AllErrors() //Concatenates the main err string with other aggregated error strings r.JoinErrors(separator) //Joins all err strings together into a single string
 ```

+## You Will Still need SOME Exception Handling

+You will still need try/catch blocks in upper layers of your code to handle legitimate exceptions that weren't handled as R Errors.
+If you leverage these patterns correctly, you will have more explicit code.
+There will be a clearer distinction between code that is handling real unexpected program failures versus code that is handling fail conditions that can't always complete.